leandrofroes/gohunting/README.md

 # What is gohunting?

-gohunting is a golang process hunting tool which you can use to retrieve useful informations about running processes.
+gohunting is a golang process hunting tool which you can use to retrieve useful informations from running process.
 Also, you can pass a file as a parameter an run it, the result is the same.

-The tool was result of some nights reading about golang and it's pretty simple but still a nice tool to use as your first step in a Incident Response Analysis.
+For now the tool itself is pretty simple, but still a nice tool to use as your first step in a Forensic Analysis.

 ![](https://github.com/leandrofroes/gohunting/blob/master/pictures/gohunting_output.png)